On Thurston's Euler class one conjecture: Properties of the constructed manifolds

-First we can get rid of type one arcs.
-Choose an innermost type one arc.
-This arc together with a portion of the boundary of $A_i$ bounds a disk.
-Use this disk to push the arc out of $A_i$ and reduce the number of type one arcs.
-After doing this finitely many times, we are left with a number of type two arcs.
-From the perspective of $T_1$ these arcs start from one boundary component of $T_1$ and end on the other boundary component of $T_1$ (figure \ref{annulus}).
-So $T_1 \cap N$ is a collection of squares.
-Each of these squares have two sides on $\partial_{\pitchfork}N$ and two sides on $\partial_{\tau}N$.
-Therefore each of these squares are $\partial$-parallel in $N$.
-Starting from the innermost square, we can isotope them out of $N$.
-We have shown that $T_1$ can be isotoped away from $N$ and we can do the same for other chopped pieces of $T$.
-Now we can get rid of the pieces of $T$ that start and end on the same boundary component of $M \setminus \setminus S$ by isotoping them (note that now pieces are totally inside the product part of $M \setminus \setminus S$.)
-This completes the proof of lemma.
+From the perspective of $T_i'$, Type $2$ arcs start from one boundary component of $T_i'$ and end on the other boundary component of $T_i'$.
+See Figure \ref{arcs-annulus}, right.
+So $T_i' \cap N$ is a collection of squares.
+Each square in $T_i' \cap N$ has two sides on $\partial_{\pitchfork}N$ and two sides on $\partial_{\tau}N$ and hence is $\partial$-parallel in $N$.
+To see this, note that the meridional disk of $N$ has six sides on $\partial_{\pitchfork}N$ and six sides on $\partial_{\tau}N$.
+Starting from an innermost square, we can isotope them out of $N$.
+We have shown that $T_i$ can be isotoped to be disjoint from $N$. \\